 The USPTO announced that the BLOS# patent application will be allowed and a patent issued in the coming weeks.

-HemaGnosis started a new Crowdfunding campaign to raise $17,000 needed for a pilot-study conducted by Colorado State University.
+HemaGnosis started a new Crowdfunding campaign to raise $17,000 needed for a pilot-study conducted by a major Research University.
 This pilot-study will evaluate the new BLOS# test for patients that are normal weight, overweight, and Type 2 Diabetics.
 Rewards include a free future FDA approved BLOS# test with donations of $25 or more.
 Use the following link to make a donation:

-Glixin (formerly HemaGnosis) formalized an agreement with Colorado State University for a limited Pilot Study that should be starting in January 2020.
+Glixin (formerly HemaGnosis) formalized an agreement with the Research University for a limited Pilot Study that should be starting in January 2020.